AnalyticsWest/DMkt00_Preparation/README.md

 - git: https://git-scm.com/

-## Connect Rstudio to Github using SSH
+## Connect Rstudio to Github using SSH (one-off)

+1. Enable version control in Rstudio: https://happygitwithr.com/rstudio-see-git.html
+2. Create an SSH key pair: Go to Tools > Global Options…> Git/SVN > Create RSA Key.
+3. Copy the key and paste it to Github: https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account
-1. In Rstudio, under the terminal tab
+4. In Rstudio, under the terminal tab
 ```git
 git config --global user.name 'Your name'
 git config --global user.email 'Your registered email on github'

 ```
-2. Create an SSH key pair: Go to Tools > Global Options…> Git/SVN > Create RSA Key.
-3. Copy the key and paste it to Github: https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account

-## Start with git project
+## Start with git project (ongoing)
 To use the standard projects and packages developed by Lavinia, you will need to do the following:
 1. Fork and clone at github: Part 28.1 of https://happygitwithr.com/fork-and-clone.html
 2. Start project locally: Part 15.2 of https://happygitwithr.com/new-github-first.html